graphjs/graphjs/README.md

 ## Tips & Tricks

+* JS: it's the ```restart``` call which ensures that the "widget" is updated once the session status changes.
+See: private-content.tag for more information.
 * CSS: To disable highlighting, use .disable-selection
 * CSS: see the usage of .graphjs-loading and .graphjs-blocked classes in https://github.com/phonetworks/graphjs/blob/master/lib/tags/profile-followers.tag
-* CSS: all tags to start with .graphjs-root
+* CSS: all tags to start with .graphjs-element.
+There is also .graphjs-root which is not CSS neutral.
 * CSS: .graphjs-wallet for lists

 ## License